k1ycee/Solana-Pump-Fun-Sniper-Bot/readme.md

-## SIFPUN: Solana Pump Fun Sniper Bot – Fast, Free & Open Source Automated Trading Bot (Updated December 2024)
+## SCRUVA: Solana Pump Fun Sniper Bot – Fast, Free & Open Source Automated Trading Bot (Updated December 2024)

-SIFPUN is the ultimate Pump Fun Sniper Bot for automated trading on Pump.fun tokens.
-Designed to excel on the Solana blockchain, SIFPUN detects new liquidity pools, executes trades with precision, and optimizes profits using customizable strategies.
+SCRUVA is the ultimate Pump Fun Sniper Bot for automated trading on Pump.fun tokens.
+Designed to excel on the Solana blockchain, SCRUVA detects new liquidity pools, executes trades with precision, and optimizes profits using customizable strategies.

 ![.](logo.png)